ruimmpires/homeFW/README.md

 Again restarted splunk with ```sudo /opt/splunk/bin/splunk restart```.
 When going back to http://192.168.1.151:8000/en-US/manager/search/data/indexes, I could confirme the Maz Size at 4.88GB.

 Now, to check what am I abusing, looked into http://192.168.1.151:8000/en-US/manager/search/licenseusage.
-I notice solunk was collecting 150MB of data daily, under the 500MB free license daily limit as stated in http://192.168.1.151:8000/en-US/manager/search/licenseusage.
+I notice splunk is collecting 150MB of data daily, under the 500MB free license daily limit as stated in http://192.168.1.151:8000/en-US/manager/search/licenseusage.
+However there is this notification: ```1 pool warning reported by 1 indexer```.

-### Splunk unisntall and reinstall with free license

 ##  5th iteration - reduce ssh attacks with fail2ban